New Patients 610.904.9274

 Please note: if you experience nausea, vomiting, or heavy bleeding, contact our office immediately.

 To promote proper healing, avoid smoking, rinsing, or drinking through a straw for at least 24 hours.
 These activities can dislodge the clot, delay healing, and lead to a dry socket.
 A cold cloth or ice bag may help with any pain or swelling.
 Your dentist will prescribe pain medication if you need it.
 It is important to continue a normal dental care routine.
-You should brush and floss normally, however, take care to avoid the teeth next to the tooth socket.
+You should brush and floss normally, but avoid the teeth next to the tooth socket.

 Socket Preservation